Soroush-p/devops-takehome/README.md

 #

 Deployment and RollingUpdate:

-Using the deployment instead of replicaSet gives the ability to autoscale based on the CPU and other metrics.
+Using the deployment instead of replicaSet gives the ability to rollingUpdate , rollback and autoscale based on the CPU and other metrics.
 Each app have a seperate deployment to able to scale indepentently, one for Shifts and one for Users.
-Strategy stanza added as RollingUpdate to allow the rolling update and rollback.
+"Strategy" stanza added as RollingUpdate to allow the rolling update and rollback.

 Autoscaling: